jonpas/SigProc/README.md

-# FERI-DroneSigProc
+# FERI-SigProc

-Signal Processing for Drone project at Signals and Images (slo.
+Signal Processing application at Signals and Images (slo.
 Signali in Slike).

 ### Setup